Eligibility, Qualifying, Preference

 Critical Services Provider (CSP)

 CSPs are workers who are on call 24 hours a day for public safety emergencies in a Housing Department approved, community-based organization.
-Qualified CSPs receive first preference in a lottery if they do not have four years employment, but if they do already have four years, they are entered in the lottery an extra time.
-This is different for Employment-based units.
-For additional information on Employment-based units click here.
+Qualified CSPs receive one point in the weighted drawing up to two per household

-To be a qualified CSP, the organization you work for and your position must be approved by the Housing Department, Town Council, and Board of County Commissioners.
+To be a qualified CSP, the organization you work for and your position must be approved by the Housing Department, and Housing Authority Board.
 This is done by the organization completing the Critical Services Provider Organization Application (PDF) and submitting it to the Housing Department.
-The organization must be approved prior to the CSP entering any lottery.
-The Joint Council and Commissioners (JIM) meet once a month so this could take some time.
-Once the organization and position is approved, the CSP must have a supervisor complete the CSP Verification Form and submit it with their lottery entry.
+The organization must be approved prior to the CSP entering any weighted drawing.
+The Housing Authority Board meets once a month so this could take some time.
+Once the organization and position is approved, the CSP must have a supervisor complete the CSP Verification Form and submit it with their drawing entry.
 All certifications must be completed before you will be eligible.

-The time someone spends as a stay-at-home parent or someone who cares for a family member may qualify as work for meeting the four-year preference in a lottery.
+The time someone spends as a stay-at-home parent or someone who cares for an immediate family member may qualify as work for points in a drawing or eligibility to purchase.

-The time someone spends in the U.S. Armed Services may count as employment to gain the four-year preference in the lottery, as long as the person met employment criteria in Teton County for at least two years or was a student in Teton County immediately prior to joining the military.
+The time someone spends in the U.S. Armed Services may count as employment to gain the points in the lottery, as long as the person met employment criteria in Teton County for at least two years prior to the drawing.